 To schedule a demonstration and see how EWA LNG can benefit your company, please contact your account representative.

-Energy Web Atlas is part of the Gulf Publishing Company.
+Energy Web Atlas is part of the Gulf Energy Information.

 LNG | Liquified natural gas is a clear, colourless and non-toxic liquid which forms when natural gas cooled to around -162°C (-260°F), the boiling point of its main constituent methane (CH4), so that it becomes liquid.
 The process, known as liquefaction, reduces its volume by a factor of 600, making it more convenient and less dangerous to store and transport.
 Natural gas is liquefied in a liquefaction plant, transported and stored chilled and under slight pressure, before being converted back into a gas at a regasification plant.
 In its liquid state, LNG will not ignite.
 The regasified product is then piped to homes, businesses and industries where it is burnt for heat or to generate electricity.
 LNG is now also emerging as a cost-competitive and cleaner fuel, especially for shipping and heavy-duty road transport.